 When parents decide to separate or divorce, the children involved may experience a traumatic reaction to the new adjustment.
 Child custody laws in the State of Florida aim to uphold the child’s interest so that he or she is able to properly grow and develop.
-A family law attorney can help you understand child custody and its implications in Florida.
+A family law attorney can help you understand child custody and its implications in Florida, as well as interstate custody issues.

 The laws regarding child custody are much easier to understand with the assistance of qualified Gainesville attorneys.
 At The Law Office of Silverman, Mack & Associates, our lawyers can help you understand child custody laws and establish the most suitable child custody and visitation arrangement for your family.